Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/introduction.rst

    Textures obtained from raw data or obtained by a certain modifier in the scene.
    For example:

-   - volumetric materials use Voxel Data textures, or Point Density textures
+   - Volumetric materials use Voxel Data textures, or Point Density textures.
-   - textures can be obtained from an Ocean Modifier
+   - Textures can be obtained from an Ocean Modifier.

-`CRL <https://wiki.blender.org/index.php/User:Chrisryanleggett>`__ 02:25, 26 May 2014 (UTC)(Sign)
+.. `CRL <https://wiki.blender.org/index.php/User:Chrisryanleggett>`__ 02:25, 26 May 2014 (UTC)(Sign)

 World Textures